LaunchSchoolKalisz/Launch_School_RB130/study_guide/blocks.md

 In the above examples, the execution begins at the first _method invocation_ when we call `town_crier` with the string argument `"Welcome to town!"` and a block.
 Then, execution goes to _method implementation_, or where we have defined the `town_crier` method. `"Welcome to town!"` is assigned to the parameter `words`.

 The next line yields to the given block.
-This means that execution jumps back to _method invocatiOn_ to find the closure represented by the block.
+This means that execution jumps back to _method invocation_ to find the closure represented by the block.
 In this case, it includes the statement `system 'clear'`.
 This is executed, and the screen is cleared.

 Now that the block has been executed, execution goes back to the _method implementation_ and proceeds with the rest of the method.
 It will first output the string `"*** Here ye!
 Here ye! ***"` and then the string `"*** Welcome to town! ***"`.